-Networking and soliciting new customers outside of work doesn’t need to be sleazy used car sales.
 Keep a few business cards on you at all times.
 Next time you’re out and about, try saying this to a stranger: “Wow.
 You have amazing hair.”
-Hand them a card and just let them know that you’d love to work on that canvas some time.
-Worse case scenario, you brightened someone’s day with the compliment, but you’d be shocked how often simply putting yourself out there does in fact turn into new business.
+Hand them a card and just let them know that you’d love to work with them sometime.
+Worst-case scenario, you brighten someone’s day with a compliment, but you’d be shocked how often simply putting yourself out there does in fact turn into new business.

 How long do your haircuts take?
-How long does shampoo and dry take?
-How long does the developer take for Sue’s root touchup?
+How long do shampoo and dry take?
+How long does the developer take for Sue’s root touch-up?

 7. Dress for the job you want, not the job you have

-We know the saying is cliché, but that’s as true in the stylist profession as it is anywhere else.
-You want to be a $100K hair stylists?
+We know the saying is cliché, but it’s true when it comes to the stylist profession as it is anywhere else.
+Do you want to be a $100K hairstylist?
 Come to work dressed and put together like you’re a $100K hairstylist.